mphonic/xynthii/README.md

 This software needs to be run in [Supercollider](https://supercollider.github.io/downloads.html), which is free.
 You don't need to know anything about Supercollider to use xynthii, but if you know Supercollider, you can use it to incorporate and control xynthii in a vast array of situations.

-Note: If you have a Mac with an ARM processor (M1/2/etc), no matter which step you follow below, you will have to do an extra step to install PortedPlugins.
-See [PortedPlugins on ARM Architecture](#portedplugins-on-arm-architecture) below.

 Xynthii uses three extension packages.
 If you are a beginner and are running OSX or Windows on a relatively modern machine, you can install these using the "easy" method:

 Open Supercollider and, within Supercollider, open `init.scd` from this package.
 Run the code in `init.scd` (instructions are in the file).
 This should install extensions in the proper location.
 Quit and reopen Supercollider, and you should be good to go.
 You can double-check by opening `test-install.scd` and running the code there.

 If you get errors using the above method or you use Linux or are simply a more seasoned Supercollider user, you can install the extensions manually.
 It is a simple process that just requires downloading some files and moving them to the appropriate folder:

-Download [sc3-plugins](https://github.com/supercollider/sc3-plugins/releases), [OversamplingOscillators](https://github.com/spluta/OversamplingOscillators/releases/tag/0.3.3), and [Ported Plugins](https://github.com/madskjeldgaard/portedplugins/releases/tag/v0.4.1).
+Download [sc3-plugins](https://github.com/supercollider/sc3-plugins/releases), [OversamplingOscillators](https://github.com/spluta/OversamplingOscillators/releases/tag/0.3.3), and [Ported Plugins - All platforms except Macs with ARM chips (M1/2/etc.)](https://github.com/madskjeldgaard/portedplugins/releases/tag/v0.4.1) or [Ported Plugins for Macs with ARM Chips](https://drive.google.com/file/d/12H8EzGksCxIqhgD4ljVHnsHQxanufB7j/view).
 These are all zip files, so make sure to unzip them after download.

 There are instructions in the sc3-plugins README that explain how to install.
 The process is the same for each extension: